-important to have a fully defined governance structure.
-NSSLGlobal will adopt the implementing the strategic direction and implementation of the CRMP.
-The CRMC will be part of the Senior Management Board (SMB) responsibilities and is convened
+6.2.1.
+The Carbon Reduction Management Committee (CRMC) has responsibility for implementing the strategic direction and implementation of the CRMP.
+The CRMC will be part of the Senior Management Board (SMB) responsibilities and is convened and chaired by the CEO.